The module lifecycle stage: Preview

 cores: 2

-coreFraction: "25%"- Wait until the instance is created and all conditions are
+coreFraction: "25%"- Wait until the instance is created and all conditions are set to

-In Plain mode, sensitive data is specified directly in the configuration:
+In Plain mode, sensitive data is specified directly in the configuration.

 apiVersion: managed-services.deckhouse.io/v1alpha1